joecity/jekyll-now/_posts/2015-01-26-product-owner.md

 I think it is crucial that the Product Owner is counted as, and behaves as, part of the team.

 If this team bond is strong, and the team trust and respect their product owner, they will feel more combined ownership of their product and work hard to support him or her.
-The more shared ownership and knowledge the team may glean from the product owner, and the less they are blocked because such knowledge is absent, the better.
+The more shared ownership and knowledge the team may glean from the product owner, and the less they are blocked or go in the wrong direction because such knowledge is absent, the better.

 The product owner in turn will have greater knowledge of how the team functions, what they are working on and any pain points they might be experiencing.
 He or she will then be much better placed to provide an answer when asked how the product is progressing, and can confidently and accurately represent the product status back to the business.
 The product owner doesn't have to be a technical giant, but a small understanding of what the team is working on will definitely help.